alielw/APS-NGS-day2-PM/README.md

         cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/htseqCounts /fastdata/$USER/DE/

 * We need to merge the read counts across samples so we have one file with all the read counts.
+You can do this using a custom python script

         python script.py merged_readcounts.txt